By Katie Bercegeay

 HAF Project Manager

-In the afternoon, students broke off into small working groups to identify potential projects utilizing the information previously drawn from a SWOT analysis of the legal clinic.
-They brainstormed projects that utilize their strengths to take advantage of opportunities, those that use strengths to overcome or minimize threats, projects that overcome weaknesses to pursue opportunities, and projects that attempt to address both weaknesses and threats.
-Afterward, group representatives presented three project ideas to the larger group, totaling twelve new project ideas.
+Moving forward, students will be able to use the information gathered to identify priority projects for the clinique juridique.
+They will brainstorm projects that utilize their strengths to take advantage of opportunities, those that use strengths to overcome or minimize threats, projects that overcome weaknesses to pursue opportunities, and projects that attempt to address both weaknesses and threats.
+Of course, they will be encouraged to focus primarily on projects that utilize their many notable strengths.

 Click here to check out more photos from this project.

 The Participatory Development Process and Tools: A Guide for Communities and Facilitators.
 High Atlas Foundation, Mohammedia, Morocco, 2010.

 Give to this project.